IMMM-SFA/tell/README.md

 ### API reference
 The [API Reference](https://immm-sfa.github.io/tell/modules.html) contains a detailed description of the `tell` API.
 The reference describes how the methods work and which parameters can be used.
 It assumes that you have an understanding of the key concepts.

+### Contact/Help
+Need help with `tell` or have a comment?
+Please open a [new Issue](https://github.com/IMMM-SFA/tell/issues/new/choose) with your question/comments.